Norman R. Hamilton: Early political career

 He also served as Trustee of Virginia State Teachers' College in 1922–1926.
 During the Franklin D. Roosevelt administration, Hamilton, in 1933, Hamilton was appointed as receiver at Washington, D.C., of five District of Columbia insolvent banks, a position he resigned in June 1936 to run for Congress.

+Congress

 Hamilton defeated incumbent (and Byrd Organization loyalist) Colgate Darden in the Democratic primary, then won election to the seat in the general election.
 He thus served in the Seventy-fifth Congress (January 3, 1937 – January 3, 1939).
 However, Darden defeated his renomination attempt in 1938, and also failed to win election in 1941 to fill a vacancy in the Seventy-seventh Congress.

 Executive of the Norfolk-Portsmouth Newspapers, Inc..

 Death and legacy

 Hamilton died in Norfolk, Virginia, March 26, 1964.

 He was interred in Oak Grove Cemetery, Portsmouth, Virginia.

 Electoral history

 1936

 Hamilton was elected to the U.S. House of Representatives defeating Republican Gerould M. Rumble and Communist Alexander Wright, winning 88.68% of the vote.